Learn the basics of cron

 summary

-I often check cron settings during operations,
+I often look at cron settings in my operations,